Skip to content

 Session architecture

-• Lean session JSON — watershed GeoJSON geometry is no longer stored inline in the session JSON (was 200–800 KB per gauge).
-Stored at ~/.aihydro/sessions/<gauge_id>.geojson; session stores only the path. _get_session_geometry() reads from file transparently.
+• Lean session JSON — watershed GeoJSON geometry stored at ~/.aihydro/sessions/<gauge_id>.geojson (was embedded inline, 200–800 KB per gauge).

 Fixed